 Like some much else about the horse in Iceland, it starts at Kolkuós… actually, on the beach at Kolkuós and, like so much else in Iceland, with a story that took place long, long ago.
-But remember, where we are now, in Skagafjordur, where there are more horses than people, and you are always standing on a story, Flugumýri has some whoppers from back in the sagas.
+But remember, where we are now, in Skagafjordur, where there are more horses than people, you are always standing on a story and Flugumýri has some whoppers that go way back to the sagas.
 I love this place!

 Here is the first prize mare, Klara, IS1999258626, out for a little exercise before she goes for breeding.
 This can be an exercise for those new to Icelandic horse to see how well you can tell the difference between tölt and trot.